sfl0r3nz05/PerformanceNetworkToolOnK8s/IPerf3/README.md

     iperf3-0.2.1.tgz
     ```

-    > This file is included into this repository in the directory ~/PerformanceNetworkToolsOnK8s/Iperf3/iperf3-0.2.1.tgz
+    > This file is included into this repository in the directory: `~/PerformanceNetworkToolsOnK8s/Iperf3/iperf3-0.2.1.tgz`